My Harp Story - by John Lozier

 Some early HHF Mission Priorities:

-Childhood: I and others have provided school, after-school and community projects reaching out to children.
-From 2000 to about 2010 HHF sponsored the Millennium Harpers project, inspiring dozens of other folk harpists to declare and complete community missions across the country.
+Childhood: School, after-school and community projects reaching out to children.
+The From Millennium Harpers project challenged dozens of other folk harpists to declare and complete community missions, to claim the title of “Millennium Harper.”

 Health: Many harpists have developed a practice or specialty in delivering bedside comfort, or therapy.
 Harp music can bring comfort, respite, healing, and inner peace to people in homes, hospital and hospice settings.

-In March, 1994 I and a couple of harpist friends first visited the Irish Spring Festival in the little town of Ireland, West Virginia.
+By 1994 we had a small harp community in Morgantown and I had built a dozen or more small harps.
+In March of that year, I and a couple of harpist friends first visited the Irish Spring Festival in the little town of Ireland, West Virginia.
 We continued such visits annually for a dozen or more years.
-In July that year I traveled to El Salvador as part of a Morgantown community effort to support the reconstruction of the country after their civil war.

-I went to El Salvador in July, 1994, as part of a volunteer group with Building with the Voiceless of El Salvador (BVES).
-The mission was to support the Salvadoran Peace Accords and to assist rebuilding after the civil war there.
+In July of 1994 I traveled to El Salvador as part of a Morgantown community effort to support the reconstruction of the country after their civil war.
+I went as part of a volunteer group with Building with the Voiceless of El Salvador (BVES).
+The mission was to support the Salvadoran Peace Accords and to assist rebuilding.
 Morgantown had rallied to send observers to their election and to dispatch a truckload of relief materials.

 It was about then that I came up with the idea of Harping for Harmony, inspired partly from my friend Steve Earp who as a potter who spent a couple of years in Nicaragua, forming strong ties with other potters organized as Potters for Peace.
 In Morgantown, the Companion Community project sponsored a fiesta to raise money for El Salvador.
 Steve donated fine hand-made bowls which raised several hundred dollars.